What should I do with my banknotes?

 The banknote belongs to the latest banknote series and is legal tender until 31 May 2025.
 Up to and including this date, you can therefore use 1000-krone banknotes in shops, for cash payments between citizens, or you can deposit them into your account via ATMs and at your own bank – just as you have been able to do so far.

-You can generally use your 1000-krone banknotes to pay in shops.
-Please note that due to anti-money laundering rules, shops and other businesses are not allowed to accept cash payments of kr.
-15,000 or above for goods or services.
-This applies whether you pay the amount in cash all at once or in installments.
+• Are not allowed to accept cash payments of kr.
+15,000 or above for goods or services (due to anti-money laundering rules).
+This applies whether you pay the amount in cash all at once or in instalments.

 ATMs: